pivotal/docs-tap/overview.md

 ## <a id='about-package-profiles'></a> About Tanzu Application Platform package profiles

-Tanzu Application Platform can be installed through predefined profiles or through individual packages.
-This section explains how to install a profile.
+You can install Tanzu Application Platform through predefined profiles, each containing various packages, or you can install packages individually.
+There are five profiles:

-Tanzu Application Platform contains the following five profiles:

 - Full (`full`)
 - Iterate (`iterate`)